 M-TOWN

-M Town maps a psychological terrain shaped by contradiction: cultural richness and disparity, humor and threat.
-There’s a stillness to some scenes, but it’s not peaceful—it’s the kind of stillness before something happens.
-It’s about what it feels like to live in a place that marks you without your immediate knowledge.
+M Town is a contemporary portrait of Memphis and the surrounding edges of Arkansas and Mississippi—the area where I was raised, shaped by, and continue to interrogate.
+It maps a psychological terrain shaped by contradiction: cultural richness and disparity, humor and threat.
+There’s a stillness to some scenes, but it’s not peaceful.
+These images attempt to express what it feels like to live in a place that forms you without your immediate knowledge or consent.
 A place that loves and wounds at once.